Postgraduate Certificate, Postgraduate Diploma, Master of Science

 You will be given the opportunity to appraise the innovative and best practice methods of procuring infrastructure, both nationally and regionally.
-Furthermore, this module, will provide you the opportunity to discuss the challenges of governance, funding and Brexit, on the long term procurement and delivery of essential infrastructure and major projects.
+Furthermore, this module, will provide you the opportunity to discuss the challenges of governance, economic, social, environment and legal issues , on the long term procurement and delivery of essential infrastructure and major projects.

 This module examines underpinning legal principles and concepts that impact upon and influence the way that construction projects are managed and delivered.
 Express contractual provisions of construction contracts are evaluated to understand how risk is managed and apportioned between the respective parties.
-The roles and responsibilities of those involved in the execution and administration of construction projects are considered with respect to the selected contract strategy.
+The roles and responsibilities of those involved in the execution and administration of construction projects are considered in a sustainable manner taking into consideration the selected contract strategy.

 This module enables the student to undertake an independent in-depth study of a particular aspect of Construction Management.
 It facilitates development of skills in problem solving and decision making whilst also refining other skills including investigative and evaluative skills.
 Students are required to demonstrate their knowledge of the subject researched, skills in critical analysis and use of investigative methods.
 Students are required to display these skills in written and oral format that will clearly display analysis of the principal arguments and conclusions of their work.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.